Cicada330156/SPDR/README.md

 # SPDR
-Robotic spider for S&amp;R, and for learning
+Robotic spider for Search & Rescue, Building maintenance, etc., as well as for learning purposes.